ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 * name: aws.
 This indicates that the service will be deployed to Amazon Web Services (AWS).
 * runtime: nodejs20.x.
 This specifies the runtime environment for your AWS Lambda functions.
 Here, nodejs20.x indicates that the functions will run using Node.js version 20.x.

-Afterward, we have functions section, which defines the AWS Lambda functions that are part of this service:
+Next, you have the functions section, which defines the AWS Lambda functions that are part of this service:
 * hello.
 This is the name of the function.
 You can name it whatever you like, but in this case, it is named hello.
 * handler: handler.hello.
 This specifies the handler method for the function.
 It follows the format file.method. handler is the name of the file (e.g., handler.js), and hello is the name of the exported function within that file.

-The serverless.yml file defines a Serverless service named AwsServerlessLambda under the specified organization.
+The `serverless.yml` file defines a Serverless service named AwsServerlessLambda under the specified organization.
 The service is configured to run on AWS with Lambda functions using the Node.js 20.x runtime.
-It declares a single Lambda function named hello, which is handled by the hello method in the handler.js file.
+It declares a single Lambda function named hello, which is handled by the hello method in the `handler.js` file.

 Let's now open the handler.js: